hikeventures/hikeventures.github.io/shop/index.markdown

 ---

 Here is a selection of our favorite camping and blogging gear.
-We update this list regularly.
+We keep this list update so make sure to check back regularly.

 ---

 ## Blogging & Video Gear

 [Focusrite Scarlett Solo](http://amzn.to/2nr3DPm)

 [Rode smartLav+ Lavalier Microphone](http://amzn.to/2mZ5OhL)